AlphaCygni/GIF-7005-Project/README.md

 The core objective is to evaluate whether adding a physics-informed loss term—derived from Newton's Law of Universal Gravitation—improves the accuracy and generalizability of the models compared to purely data-driven "vanilla" approaches.

+### Dataset Source & Accuracy
+The dataset for this project is sourced via **`astroquery.jplhorizons`**, which interfaces with the **NASA/JPL Horizons On-Line Ephemeris System**.
+This system provides highly accurate orbital data based on the **Development Ephemerides (DE440/DE441)** produced by the Jet Propulsion Laboratory.
+*   **DE440 (Modern Era)**: Optimized for the period 1550–2650, offering sub-meter accuracy for inner planets and kilometer-level accuracy for outer planets, integrated from spacecraft range data (e.g., Juno, Cassini).
+*   **Ground Truth**: These ephemerides serve as the international standard for solar system dynamics, making them an ideal "ground truth" for training and validating our machine learning models.

 ## Key Features

 *   **Model Comparison**: Comprehensive evaluation of multiple model architectures: